Hank Parker Jr.

-Hank Parker Jr. (born October 7, 1975) is a former American stock car racing driver.
-He is a retired competitor in NASCAR Busch Series and Craftsman Truck Series competition, posting two wins and a best points finish of 14th in the Busch Series.
+Hank Parker Jr. (born October 7, 1974) is an American former stock car racing driver.
+He last competed part-time in the NASCAR Busch Series driving the No. 60 Ford Taurus For Roush Racing.
 His brother, Billy Parker, ran part-time in the Busch Series in 2004, and his father, Hank, is a professional outdoorsman.

-Career
+Early life

-Parker began racing go-karts near his home in Denver, North Carolina.
+Parker was born on October 7, 1974 in Denver, North Carolina, to Martha Parker, and Hank Parker.
+He is the oldest of three, and is the big brother of Billy Parker, and Ben Parker.
+He began racing go-karts near his home in Denver, North Carolina as a kid.
 From there, he moved onto street stock racing at Concord Motorsports Park, where he won seven feature racing events in his first eighteen starts.
 The next season, he began running Late Model races and finished fifth in points.
 He won two races the next year.

+Career

 In 1997, Parker moved to the Slim Jim All Pro Series, a former NASCAR touring series located in the Southeast United States.
 Parker picked up one win and was named the series' Most Popular Driver.
 He also made his NASCAR debut at the Jiffy Lube Miami 300 at Homestead in the No. 78 Mark III Financial Chevrolet, starting 41st and finishing 23rd.

-Parker returned to the 78 in 1998, hoping to run the full schedule.
+Parker returned to the No. 78 in 1998, hoping to run the full schedule.
 After he was unable to qualify for most of his attempts, he was released.
 He did not run again until the AC Delco 200, where he finished sixth in the No. 53 B.A.S.S Chevrolet owned by his father.

 Parker ran his father's car full-time in 1999, posting two top-fives and finishing 18th in points.
 He also finished second to Tony Raines for Rookie of the Year honors despite missing five races.
 In 2000, Parker received sponsorship from Team Marines and won his first career pole position at Las Vegas Motor Speedway.
 He also had eight top-tens and finished a career-best fourteenth in points.